codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 {% endraw %}
 {% endhighlight %}

-You don't need to define any credentials or tokens, as they are already defined centrally in the [git configuration screen]({{site.baseurl}}/docs/integrations/git-providers/).
-The `CF_BRANCH` variable is one of the [built-in Codefresh variables]({{site.baseurl}}/docs/pipelines/variables/) that shows the branch that was used by the git commit as it came from the [trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) attached to the pipeline.
+You don't need to define any credentials or tokens, as they are already defined centrally in the [Git provider integrations]({{site.baseurl}}/docs/integrations/git-providers/) you set up.
+The `CF_BRANCH` variable is one of the [built-in Codefresh variables]({{site.baseurl}}/docs/pipelines/variables/) that shows the branch that was used by the Git commit as it came from the [trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) attached to the pipeline.

-You can also [manually run Git commands]({{site.baseurl}}/docs/yaml-examples/examples/git-checkout-custom/) in Codefresh pipelines.
+You can also [manually run Git commands]({{site.baseurl}}/docs/example-catalog/ci-examples/git-checkout-custom/) in Codefresh pipelines.

 ### Step conditions

-In several cases you want to add conditionals on steps such as the branch that is being compiled:
+In several cases, you want to add conditions to steps, such as the branch that is being compiled:

   `Jenkinsfile`